mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-introduction.md

 Among the significant differences are the following:

 - Mimbl components don't have a `state` object - the component's state is kept in the instance variables.
-The existence of the `state` object and the React insistence on using it ahs always been a mystery for this author: you can read more on this topic [here]().
+The existence of the `state` object and the React insistence on using it has always been a mystery for this author: you can read more on this topic [here]().
 - Mimbl components don't have the `setState` method (which in React combines the state changing and update requesting).
 Whenever the component needs to be updated it must call the `updateMe` method (which acts as the React's `forceUpdate`).